nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Cross-Linked:** Pertaining to or denoting polymers that have undergone the cross-linking process.

-### Expanded Definition and Usage\nThe **cross-linking method** is essential in transforming the properties of polymers to meet specific performance criteria in various applications.
+### Expanded Definition and Usage:
+The **cross-linking method** is essential in transforming the properties of polymers to meet specific performance criteria in various applications.
 In the medical field, cross-linked polymers improve the durability and biocompatibility of implants and prosthetics.
 In industrial settings, these methods enhance the usability and lifespan of materials used in harsh environments.
 Advances in cross-linking technologies continue to expand the possibilities for developing new materials with tailored properties for cutting-edge applications.